Kyant0/ComposeMonet/README.md

 }
 ```

-4. Use dynamic colors in Composables
+4. Use dynamic colors in Composables.

 Syntax: ```<lighness>.<shade>```, where ```<lighness>``` ranges from 0 to 100, ```<shade>``` is one of "a1""a2""a3""n1""n2", usually "a" series are for theming and "n" series are for content text
 ```kotlin